ProxymanApp/proxyman-localization/README.md

 ## Localization for Proxyman 📚
 This public repository contains all texts of Proxyman for macOS app.

-- Update: Proxyman for macOS 4.3.0
+- Update: Proxyman for macOS 5.16.0
+- Update: Remove old localization files and replace with xcstring.

 ### Support languages
 - English (default)